From the Grand Canyon we drove up to Page, Arizona and stayed in a newly opened hotel there.

 Horseshoe Bend

 Our final destination in Arizona was Horseshoe Bend.
-Just outside Page, the Colorado River bends into a horseshoe shape before continuing on.
+Just outside Page, the Colorado River flows in an entrenched meander, forming a horseshoe shape.
 The bend can be viewed from cliffs above.
 I loved this and there were a lot of good spots for taking photos.

 Visitors can park in the lot and then walk down a path to the viewing area.
 It was a farther walk than I anticipated to get down there and it was uphill all the way back to the car.
 Be aware that while there is a section with a rail, much of the area is an open cliff so take care to watch children and pets.